MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 While creating the plan, it is important to keep in mind the five disciplines of modern monitoring - observe, measure, respond, and learn and improve.

-The following provides a recommended outline and are considered to be the primary considerations for an individual plan for service(s) or when standardizing cloud service features such as Azure resource types or M365 services.
+The following provides a recommended outline and are considered to be the primary considerations for an individual plan for service(s) or when standardizing cloud service features such as Azure resource types or Microsoft 365 services.
 The essence of the plan is to define the line of visibility between service provider (who will field solutions) and consumers (who will operate or derive value).

 The schedule of when (and how) is also important to include for the work management approach (for example, DevOps vs. waterfall).